margaretmf/margaretmf.github.io/poetry.md

 God's light shines through our land and our hearts.
 Each man, each individual can see the sun radiating from a slightly different perspective.
 All of mankind can bask in the light of God, this sun that shines through the day in brilliant ways.
-We can all choose to appreaciate the summery sense of life.
+We can all choose to appreciate the summery sense of life.

 ## Anger ##